offsoc/gluu4/docs-gluu-server-prod/docs/source/upgrade/ldap-migration.md

 1. Make sure the cluster is functioning after migration.

 ## Known Issues

+1. Since 4.2 uses the deprecated `v1beta1` API version.
+When upgrading, you'll receive the following error:
+    `ensure CRDs are installed first, resource mapping not found for name: "gluu-nginx-ingress-casa" namespace: "" from "": no matches for kind "Ingress" in version "networking.k8s.io/v1beta1`.

+    You can follow [this](https://helm.sh/docs/topics/kubernetes_apis/#updating-api-versions-of-a-release-manifest) to resolve this Ingress API version incompatibility error.

+    You can rseolve it using the `mapkubeapis` helm plugin by running:

+    `helm mapkubeapis <gluu-release-name> -n <namespace>`.

 1. During upgrade from >=4.2 to 4.5, if you didn't delete the jobs as instructed, the helm command throws the following message: